NVIDIA/NeMo-Guardrails/examples/multi-kb/README.md

 # Experimental rail on integrating a custom_llm load from disk and custom knowledge base (kb) support

-This is an experimental rail which demostrate the following integration
+This is an experimental rail which demonstrates the following integration:

 - **load a custom_llm from disk and with multiGPUs support** The custom_llm model we downloaded from (huggingface model TheBloke/Wizard-13B)[https://huggingface.co/TheBloke/Wizard-Vicuna-13B-Uncensored-HF/tree/main]